AOEpeople/aoe_technology_radar/radar/2017-10-01/elasticsearch.md

 quadrant:   platforms-and-aoe-services

 ---
-We are continue using Elasticsearch in the [Searchperience®] with success and benefited from the aggregation features for related use cases like rendering category trees.
+We are continuing to use Elasticsearch successfully in [Searchperience®] and have benefited from the aggregation features for related use cases such as rendering category trees.
-Also we use Elasticsearch for some Microservices as Persistence solution.
+We are also using Elasticsearch for some microservices as our persistence solution.

-That is why we updated it to "adopt".
+This is why we have updated its status to **adopt**.